Phronesis255/Content-SEO-Analysis/README.md

-# 📈 Google Ads Keyword Planner Notebook
+# 📈 Get High-Value Keywords from a List of URLs

 Harvest high‑value keyword ideas from any set of landing‑page URLs using the **Google Ads Keyword Plan Ideas** endpoint — all inside a single, reproducible Jupyter Notebook.